-Consequently, we must update all other types of roots (those that spell out also comparative heads) accordingly.
-The final lexical entries of selected roots, each belonging to one of the classes identified above, are given below.
-(34a) is the new type of root, which we have introduced in this section: it spells out only the root node, and cannot spell out the whole positive degree (i.e., QP).
+The entry (35a) is the new type of root, which we have introduced in this section: it spells out only the $\sqrt{}$ node, and cannot spell out the whole positive degree (i.e., QP).
 Hence, it requires additional morphology in the positive (i.e., -k).
-All other root types spell out QP at least, and hence, they have no suffix in the positive (save the agreement), and they are given in (34b-d).
+All other root types (i.e. those in (35b-d)) spell out QP at least, and as a result, they have no suffix in the positive (save the agreement).
 They correspond to the three classes of roots identified in the preceding section.
-Bujar 'merry' type of roots (see (34b)) leave both C1 and C2 without spellout, combining with -ĕj-š in the comparative.
-Star 'old' can spell out C1 in addition, combining with -š in the comparative.
+Bujar 'merry' type of roots (see (35b)) leave both C1 and C2 without spellout, combining with $-\check{e}j$ - \check{s} in the comparative.
+Star 'old' can spell out C1 in addition, combining with $-\check{s}$ in the comparative.
 Finally the dialectal ostř 'sharp' needs no additional morphology either in the positive or in the comparative.
 The lexical entries for the comparative suffixes are given in (35).